-- Faculty incorporated a diversity travel experience (as allowed due to restrictions) into the Cross-Cultural Counseling course to broaden experiences, add service-learning components, and prepare students to serve in a global society (many of our students have never left the area or the state). - Faculty added a focus on advocacy after interview data regarding counselor identity. - o Through the 2020 2021 academic year faculty and students incorporated advocacy work within the campus and community.
-MAC students provided 3 poster presentations related to diversity topics at state conferences. - o Students worked collaboratively with community members to plan a local Pride event.

-- o Students and faculty collaborated with community Suicide Prevention Coalition to advocate at the local awareness event. - Through the use of digital mediums students were guided to explore bias, build awareness and knowledge, research skills and ways to advocate for identified populations. - Diversity and cultural competencies are interwoven in 100% of our courses.
+- Faculty incorporated a virtual diversity immersion experience into the Cross-Cultural Counseling course to broaden experiences. - Faculty added a focus on advocacy after interview data regarding counselor identity. - Through the 2021 2022 academic year faculty and students incorporated advocacy work within the campus and community.
+MAC students provided 2 poster presentations related to diversity topics at state conferences. - Students worked collaboratively with community members to plan a local Pride event. - o Students and faculty collaborated with community Suicide Prevention Coalition to advocate at the local awareness event. - Through the use of digital mediums students were guided to explore bias, build awareness and knowledge, research skills and ways to advocate for identified populations. - Diversity and cultural competencies are interwoven in 100% of our courses.